Istiakmorsalin/iOS-Audio/README.md

 – Painful to work with
 – Apple’s deprecating parts of it

 We decided that AVAudioEngine was the way to go but there were plenty of pitfalls.
-If you’re a developer here are some things to watch out for:
-Bad documentation.
-You’ll have to scour the smallest corners of the web to find information Bugs that only a few people have experienced.
-StackOverflow won’t help you here.
-This year there were only 82 total questions for AVAudioEngine
-You should learn how audio is digitized and stored.
-Compressed, Uncompressed, VBR, CBR, etc.
-If you want streaming to work you’ll have to be familiar with URLSession Concurrency was a pain.
-Get familiar with GCD and log statements Even though you’re working in Swift you’ll still need to do manual memory allocation.
-Pair this with concurrency problems and debugging gets disheartening.

-AvAudioEngine implementation is done.
+The implementation is done.
 Here is the screenshot of the implementation.

 https://user-images.githubusercontent.com/2936695/130327190-1b1b962e-86d4-4c56-97a2-b8be7af0d90e.mov